Lavainmc/EnderHunt/README.md

 Supported Minecraft Spigot 1.21 and higher version.

+Requires Placeholder API

 Using "/enderhunt help" get command help

 The plugin is in Early Development stage.
 You can help me to developing this plugin.

-Automatic start requires installing GameQueuer(Also mine and is an unpublished plugin).
+Automatic start requires GameQueuer(Also mine and is an unpublished plugin).